parrt/msds501/notes/data-in-memory.md

 # Representing data in memory

-So far, we've glossed over the details of loading data into memory from disk (step 2 in our plan above) but the way we represent data in memory is critical to building programs.
+Step 2 from our program outline calls for us to "Load data from disk and place into memory organized into data structures".
+The way we represent data in memory is critical to building programs.
 This is particularly true with analytics programs because processing data is our focus.
-Let's take a bit of a detour into computer architecture to get a handle on what it means to load something into memory.
+Let's take a small detour into computer architecture to get a handle on what it means to load something into memory.

 A computer consists of three primary components: a disk to hold data, a memory (that is wiped upon power off), and a processor (CPU) to process that data.
 Here is a picture of an actual CPU and some memory chips: